niplav/site/range_and_forecasting_accuracy.md

 higher [within questions](#Judging-Within-Questions)?
-These questions are analyzed using data from [PredictionBook](https://predictionbook.com/) and [Metaculus](https://www.metaculus.com/questions/), the answers turn out to be yes, no and yes for Metaculus data; and no, no and no for PredictionBook data.
+These questions are analyzed using data from [PredictionBook](https://predictionbook.com/) and [Metaculus](https://www.metaculus.com/questions/), the answers turn out to be yes, no and yes for Metaculus data; and no, no and yes for PredictionBook data.
 Possible reasons are discussed.__

 Range and Forecasting Accuracy